Skip to main content

 Adding Steps

-Click the Step dropdown in the canvas header to add a new step.
-The following step types are available:
+• Header dropdown — Click the Step dropdown in the canvas header and select a step type.

 StepDescription